-^{}Unregulated contaminants are those for which EPA has not established drinking water standards.
-The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-For additional information call the Safe Drinking Water Hotline at (800) 426-4791.
+Unregulated contaminants are those for which EPA has not established drinking water standards.
+The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated

 Units are in ug or micrograms per liter (1/1000th of a milligram per liter).
 These two of nearly 30 potential emerging contaminants were the only ones found in a detectable concentration.